• Skip to primary navigation

 Pumpkin spice muffins stacked on a colling rack.

-Homemade crock pot pumpkin latte.
-This recipe is EASY to make and is my go-to drink when entertaining in the fall or winter.
-Try this delicious version of a coffee shop favorite!
+Homemade crock pot pumpkin spice latte is an EASY-to-make recipe and my go-to drink when entertaining in the fall or winter.
+Try this delicious version of Starbucks copycat!

 Ingredients